 Cumberland Islander Saturday, November 18, 1911, Cumberland, British Columbia, Canada

 I gave up after 200 ads and didn’t even get around to non-English speaking papers, but I’m sure he hit them as well.
 So, who knew – spam predates spam!
-Mail fraud is as old as the postal system.
+Mail scams are as old as the postal system.
 Modern day email scammers have simply picked up were the snail mail cheats left off.

-NOTE: I forgot to bookmark the location of the US Post Office Department’s pdf file on Clay Burton Vance.
+NOTE: I forgot to bookmark the location of the US Post Office Department’s pdf file on Clay Burton Vance and his mail scam.
 If you are interested in reading the entire Assist Attorney General file (about 11 pages) leave me a note and I’ll send you a copy.
 I downloaded the pdf and forgot to save the page location.